ibm-cloud-docs/event-notifications/en-concepts.md

 ### Service-to-service
 {: #en-destinations-s2s}

 A way to describe a notification that travels from a cloud service to a service destination.
-In other contexts, service-to-service can be known as app-to-app.
+In other contexts, service-to-service is also categorized as app-to-app.

 ### Service-to-human
 {: #en-destinations-s2h}

 A way to describe a notification that travels from a cloud service to a human destination.
-In other contexts, service-to-human can be known as app-to-person.
+In other contexts, service-to-human is also categorized as app-to-person.

 ## Subscription
 {: #en-subscriptions}